bspfsystems/BasicMojangAPI/README.md

 You can download the latest version of the library from [here](https://github.com/bspfsystems/BasicMojangAPI/releases/latest/).

-The latest release is 1.1.2.<br />
-The latest snapshot is 1.1.2-SNAPSHOT.
+The latest version is release 1.2.0.

 ## Build from Source